-- Degree to which the project correlates to the applicant's mission and programs. - Quality and clarity of the project design and event production plans. - Ability to adjudicate an artistic competition with a panel review. - Ability to carry out the project on time and within budget including the appropriateness of the budget. - Qualifications and experience of staff involved in the project.
+- Degree to which the project correlates to the applicant's mission and programs. - Ability to adjudicate a grant competition with a panel review. - Ability to manage the award and administration of federal subgrants. - Ability to carry out the project based on such factors as the appropriateness of the budget, the clarity of the project design, the resources involved, and the qualifications of the project's personnel.

 Proposals are reviewed by an advisory panel.
 Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chairman of the National Endowment for the Arts.
 The Chairman makes the final decisions on all awards.
-It is anticipated that applicants will be notified about the selection of a Cooperator in July 2017.
+It is anticipated that applicants will be notified about the selection of a Cooperator in April 2018.